mne-tools/mne-bids/README.rst

     Chaumon, M., Mikulan, E., Tavabi, K., Höchenberger, R., Welke, D., Brunner, C., Rockhill, A., Larson, E., Gramfort, A. and Jas, M. (2019).
 MNE-BIDS: Organizing electrophysiological data into the BIDS format and facilitating their analysis.
-    Journal of Open Source Software 4: (1896).
+    Journal of Open Source Software 4: (1896). https://doi.org/10.21105/joss.01896

-and one of the following papers, depending on which modality you used:
+and one of the following papers to credit BIDS, depending on which modality you
+used:

 `MEG <http://doi.org/10.1038/sdata.2018.110>`_
 ##############################################